 \section{Introduction}

-Humans possess the remarkable ability to focus attention on a specific speaker while filtering out unwanted noise, a phenomenon known as `selective auditory attention' \cite{cherry1953some,bronkhorst2000cocktail}.
+\IEEEPARstart{H}{umans} possess remarkable ability to focus on a specific speaker while filtering out unwanted noise, a phenomenon known as \textit{selective auditory attention} \cite{cherry1953some,bronkhorst2000cocktail}.
 Beyond auditory information, human attention is inherently multi-modal, with visual inputs enhancing speech intelligibility \cite{schwartz2004seeing,sumby1954visual}.
 These multi-modal cues are processed interactively in the brain, complementing and enhancing one another to support perception and attention in complex environments.

-Inspired by this, Audio-visual Target Speaker Extraction (AV-TSE) systems leverage multi-modal information, such as dynamic lip sequences, static face images, or body gestures \cite{muse,usev,wu2019time,TSE-review,michelsanti2021overview,PIAVE,co-speech,li23ja_interspeech,chung20c_interspeech,wu2025c,wu2025incorporating,lee2024iianet}, to emulate humans' selective attention capabilities, thereby isolating the target speaker’s speech.
+Inspired by this, audio-visual Target Speaker Extraction (AV-TSE) systems leverage additional visual information, such as dynamic lip sequences, static face images, or body gestures \cite{muse,usev,wu2019time,TSE-review,michelsanti2021overview,PIAVE,co-speech,li23ja_interspeech,chung20c_interspeech,wu2025c,wu2025incorporating,lee2024iianet}, to emulate humans' selective attention capabilities, thereby isolating the target speaker’s speech.
 AV-TSE plays a crucial role in enabling downstream tasks such as speech recognition \cite{hu-etal-2023-hearing}, speaker diarization \cite{sell2018diarization}, and speaker verification \cite{sun2023noise}.
 By incorporating visual information, AV-TSE outperforms audio-only approaches, as visual cues are inherently robust to acoustic interference and provide complementary information to enhance target speech extraction.

-Nevertheless, real-world scenarios often present challenges where visual cues of the target speaker may be unavailable or unreliable due to obstructions (e.g., mask-wearing), positional constraints (e.g., location outside the camera's field of view), or degraded image quality.
+Nevertheless, real-world scenarios often present challenges where visual cues may be unavailable or unreliable due to obstructions (e.g., mask wearing), positional constraints (e.g., location outside the camera's field of view), or degraded image quality.
 Under these conditions, the performance of AV-TSE systems deteriorates significantly \cite{li2024momuse,pan2024ravss,sadeghi2021switching,sadeghi2020robust,wu2022time,ImagineNET,my_lip_concealed,xu2023multi,10596551,liu2023cross,ren2024robust}, limiting their practical utility in real-world applications.

 Neuroscientific research \cite{brungart2007cocktail,kidd2005advantage,best2008object} has shown that humans can enhance their selective auditory attention over time when concentrating on a specific sound source.
 This improvement is facilitated by the integration of multiple sensory and cognitive cues, including vocal characteristics, visual context, spatial localization, and contextual comprehension \cite{ward2017enhanced,kidd2005advantage,dingemanse2019important}.
 A fundamental neural mechanism supporting this process is working memory \cite{Brewer19,awh2006interactions}, which plays a crucial role in maintaining and updating the current focus of attention.